 I am an applied microeconomist and PhD Candidate at Cornell University.
-My research focuses on the impacts of education and immigration policies, which are at the intersection of the economics of education, urban economics, and labor economics.
+My research focuses on the impacts of education and immigration policies, which are at the intersection of the economics of education, public economics, and labor economics.

 Prior to attending Cornell, I was a research assistant at the University of Michigan’s Ford School of Public Policy.
 Before that, I was a research analyst at the University of Chicago’s Consortium on School Research.
 I graduated from the University of Michigan – Ann Arbor with a M.S. in Applied Statistics and from the University of Chicago with a B.A. in Economics.